When can babies eat goat cheese?

 Every baby develops on their own timeline.
 The preparation suggestions below are for informational purposes only and are not a substitute for professional, one-on-one advice from your pediatric medical or health professional, nutritionist or dietitian, or expert in pediatric feeding and eating.
 Never disregard professional medical advice or delay in seeking it because of something you have read or seen here.

 6 to 9 months old: Spread goat cheese thinly on thin rice cakes, toast, or baby crackers/teething rusks.
 To make the cheese more spreadable, simply mix it with a little bit of water, breast milk, formula, yogurt, or small amount of milk with a fork until smooth.
 Goat cheese may also be mixed into other foods and mashes as desired.
-If you are finding your child is having a hard time with the sticky consistency,

 9 to 12 months old: This is a great age to introduce goat cheese crumbles as around this age babies develop a pincer grasp (where the thumb and pointer finger meet), enabling them to pick up small pieces of food.
 You can, of course, continue to spread goat cheese on thin rice cakes, toast or teething rusks and add it to other dishes as you like.